 The trail begins on the southern side of Sac Prairie, near where the Prairie Trail starts.
 After crossing through a wooded creek valley, the trail enters an open expanse of tallgrass prairie.
 It then alternates between wooded savanna and open prairie, until the loop returns you through the creek valley and back up to the parking lot.
 Note: A separate trail entrance connects the trail loop to the campground.
 Summer and fall are the best times to see many of the wildflowers, while the tall prairie grasses reach their peak during the fall.
 Occasionally, the trail may be closed for a prescribed burn to preserve the prairie, savanna and woodland ecosystems.

-Overall, Cuivre River State Park is the 19th most popular walking & backpacking of all 21 hiking in Missouri.
+Overall, Cuivre River State Park is the 19th most popular hiking trail of all 21 hikes in Missouri.